MagnascoLab/octoWatch/README.md

    ```
    python app.py
    ```
-5. Open your browser and go to: `http://localhost:5172`
+5. Open your browser (Chrome is preferred) and go to: `http://localhost:5172`

 ### Stopping OctoWatch
 When you're done using OctoWatch: